-Wayfair (NYSE: W) stock trailed the market last month by falling 10% compared to a 1.8% uptick in the S&P 500, according to data provided by S&P Global Market Intelligence.
+Wayfair (NYSE: W) investors trailed the market last month as the stock shed 10% to a 1% uptick in the S&P 500, according to S&P Global Market Intelligence.
+The decline still left investors with positive returns, with the e-commerce giant up 35% so far in 2019.

 Image source: Getty Images.